 Everything was going great for me.
-I had a line of good jobs; I was a full-time student; and I had a massive credit profile that I carefully monitored to make sure my balances stayed under 30-percent utilization.
+I had a line of good jobs; I was a full-time student; and I carefully monitored my credit profile to make sure my balances stayed under 30 percent utilization.

-But then, when school closed for the summer, I moved back home with my mom and sisters.
-That’s when things started to go downhill for my credit.
+But then, while on summer break from college, I moved back home with my mom and sisters.
+That’s when things started to go financially downhill.

-That was fine in my eyes.
-True, I was running my balances near 50-percent utilization, and it reflected in my credit score.
-However, I still had a way to pay my credit card bills.
-I had a steady, well-paying job and I wasn’t missing any payments.
+This spending was fine in my eyes.
+True, I was running my balances near 50 percent utilization, and it reflected in my credit score.
+But I still had a way to pay my credit card bills.
+I had a steady, good-paying job and I wasn’t missing any payments.
 Everything would return to normal once I went back to school and didn’t have the extra expense of supporting my family.

 The Effects of Poverty